potassco/python-project-template/doc/content/installation.md

 # Installation

-fillname requires a Python version between 3.8 and 3.10 (recomend 3.10)
+fillname requires Python 3.8+.
+We recommend version 3.10.

-You can check a successfull instalaltion by running
+You can check a successful installation by running

 ```shell
 fillname -h